linux-system-roles/logging/roles/rsyslog/README.md

 --------------
 inventory_file is used to specify the hosts to deploy the configuration files.

-   Sample inventory file for the es-ops enabled case
+   Sample inventory file
 ```
 [masters]
-localhost ansible_user=YOUR_ANSIBLE_USER openshift_logging_use_ops=True
+localhost ansible_user=YOUR_ANSIBLE_USER

 [nodes]
-localhost ansible_user=YOUR_ANSIBLE_USER openshift_logging_use_ops=True
+localhost ansible_user=YOUR_ANSIBLE_USER
 ```

 vars.yaml
 ---------
 1. vars.yaml stores variables which are passed to ansible to control the tasks.

-   Currently, this rsyslog roles support 2 deployment variables, rsyslog_viaq and rsyslog_example.
-I.e., there are 3 sets of deployment - rsyslog_viaq: true, rsyslog_example: true, and both false.
+   Currently, this rsyslog roles support `viaq` and `debops` input configurations.
 Theoretically, both true could be set and the specified configuration files are deployed, but rsyslog does not work properly with the configuration.

    See the variables section for each variable.

    Sample vars.yaml file for the viaq case.
 ```
-rsyslog_enabled: true
-# install viaq packages & config files
-rsyslog_viaq: true
-rsyslog_capabilities: [ 'viaq' ]
 rsyslog_unprivileged: False
-elasticsearch_server_host: es_hostname
+rsyslog_elasticsearch:
+  - name: viaq-elasticsearch
+    type: elasticsearch
+    logs_collections:
+      - name: 'viaq'
+        state: 'present'
+    server_host: es-hostname
-elasticsearch_server_port: 9200
+    server_port: 9200
 ```

 2. vars.yaml to configure to handle the inputs from openshift containers
 ```
-rsyslog_enabled: true
-# install viaq packages & config files
-rsyslog_viaq: true
-rsyslog_capabilities: [ 'viaq', 'viaq-k8s' ]
 rsyslog_unprivileged: False
-# If 'viaq-k8s' is in rsyslog_capabilities, logging_mmk8s_* need to be specified.
+# If 'viaq-k8s' is in logs collections, logging_mmk8s_* need to be specified.
 logging_mmk8s_token: "{{rsyslog_viaq_config_dir}}/mmk8s.token"
 logging_mmk8s_ca_cert: "{{rsyslog_viaq_config_dir}}/mmk8s.ca.crt"
-# If use_omelasticsearch_cert is True, ca_cert, cert and key in rsyslog_elasticsearch_viaq needs to be set.
+# If use_omelasticsearch_cert is True, ca_cert, cert and key in rsyslog_outputs needs to be set.
 use_omelasticsearch_cert: True
+# If use_local_omelasticsearch_cert is True, local files ca_cert_src, cert_src and key_src will be deployed to the remote host.
-openshift_logging_use_ops: True
+use_local_omelasticsearch_cert: True
-rsyslog_elasticsearch_viaq:
+rsyslog_outputs:
   - name: viaq-elasticsearch
+    type: elasticsearch
+    rsyslog_logs_collections:
+      - name: 'viaq'
+        state: 'present'
+      - name: 'viaq-k8s'
+        state: `present`
     server_host: logging-es
     server_port: 9200
     index_prefix: project.
     ca_cert: "{{rsyslog_viaq_config_dir}}/es-ca.crt"
     cert: "{{rsyslog_viaq_config_dir}}/es-cert.pem"
     key: "{{rsyslog_viaq_config_dir}}/es-key.pem"
+    ca_cert_src : "/path/to/es-ca.crt"
+    cert_src : "/path/to/es-cert.pem"
+    key_src : "/path/to/es-key.pem"
   - name: viaq-elasticsearch-ops
+    type: elasticsearch
+    rsyslog_logs_collections:
+      - name: 'viaq'
+        state: 'present'
+      - name: 'viaq-k8s'
+        state: `present`
     server_host: logging-es-ops
     server_port: 9200
     index_prefix: .operations.
     ca_cert: "{{rsyslog_viaq_config_dir}}/es-ca.crt"
     cert: "{{rsyslog_viaq_config_dir}}/es-cert.pem"
     key: "{{rsyslog_viaq_config_dir}}/es-key.pem"
+    ca_cert_src : "/path/to/es-ca.crt"
+    cert_src : "/path/to/es-cert.pem"
+    key_src : "/path/to/es-key.pem"
 ```
-The key-value pairs in rsylog_elasticsearch_viaq are used to configure rsyslog to send the logs to the Openshift Aggregated Logging ElasticSearch.
+The key-value pairs in rsyslog_elasticsearch are used to configure rsyslog to send the logs to the Openshift Aggregated Logging ElasticSearch.
 The elements are used in the output elasticsearch configuration 30-elasticsearch.conf as follows (note: not following the abstract syntax):
 ```
 if index_prefix starts with "project." then {
   action(